Daunting Tale of Worsening Water Scarcity in the Indian Subcontinent

 The lack of water and polluted water affects agricultural lands resulting in the reduction of the fertility of soil thus harming the whole sector and country as well.
 The Marathwada Region and Bundelkhand are the most water-scarce regions of India, where most of the population depends on farming for livelihood.
 The situation in these regions is so bad that many farmers have taken their lives in the past few years.

 According to the Census 2011, out of 70 percent of Indian households, only 62 percent of urban households get treated tap water.
-The consumption of untreated water by nearly half of the population tremendously-adverse effect on the health of any and every life form living in the vicinity of the polluted water body.
+The consumption of untreated water by nearly half of the population tremendously-adverse affects on the health of any and every life form living in the vicinity of the polluted water body.

 In fact as far as India is concerned polluted water is one of the major factors behind the generally low levels of health in the country, especially in the rural areas.
 Polluted water can lead to diseases such as cholera, tuberculosis, dysentery, jaundice, diarrhea, etc. In fact, around 80% of stomach ailments in India happen because of consuming polluted water.